PokemonSanFran/testing-history-2/meta/docs/story.md

 * Rose gets angry and begins to berate Zoey, but the TV behind them turns on.

 ## We Can Stop You, Actually.
-* The TV shows Koga on a livestream, admitting to their and Ycombinator's crimes.
+* The TV shows Koga on a live stream, admitting to their and Ycombinator's crimes.
 * Rose has a meltdown, turning off the TV and calling for security.
 * Zoey informs Rose that they defeated everybody on the way up - nobody is coming to save Rose.
-* Rose attacks Zoey again with another set of six Pokémon, but is still sdefeated.
+* Rose attacks Zoey again with another set of six Pokémon, but is still defeated.
 * The police come and arrest Rose as they have another meltdown.

 ## Epilogue
 * Ycombinator's members are prep walked out of the building.
 * A few months later...
 * A News broadcast discusses the beginning of the next season of the League and the new CEO of the Ycombinator, who has expressed excitement to move forward with the new season.
-* News broadcast discusses how Ycombinator's entire executive teamw were all charged with conspiracy and murder, but are currently waiting for trial.
+* News broadcast discusses how Ycombinator's entire executive team were all charged with conspiracy and murder, but are currently waiting for trial.
 * Zoey was unavailable for comment.
 * Credits roll.